Quantcast

 Candidates

-The Program admits two classes every year: one in the fall and a second one in the spring.
-Qualified candidates will be able to apply to the BSOTA program after July 2021.
-The first cohort of students will start in Fall 2022.
+The program accepts two classes each year: one in the fall and one in the spring.
+Qualified candidates can apply to the BSOTA program after July.

 Bachelor of Science in Occupational Therapy Assistant - Admission Criteria